This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 Jim has been Principal Bass of the Erie Philharmonic and WNY Chamber Orchestras since the 1985 season, and was delighted to make his retuen to the ECO in the 2012-2013 season.
 Having returned from a year’s leave of absence in January of 1999, Jim has been a freelance musician in the WNY/WPA Region performing in both symphony and Jazz idioms.
 Being a regional musician since 1983 has given the opportunity to play with many famous groups and musicians which include Glen Miller Orchestra, Mel Torme, Marvin Hamlisch, Debbie Reynolds, and many well known Jazz musicians.
 Prior to 1997 Jim worked as a Quality Technical Engineer at Bausch & Lomb in Rochester NY.
 Jim is also a teacher of Double bass at Edinboro University of Pennsylvania and a consultant for CSC in Cleveland Ohio.

-Active as an instructor at both the high school and collegiate levels, David has taught masterclasses and clinics in both Pennsylvania and Florida at Florida State University, The Florida Flute Association Convention, and as a guest artist at Slippery Rock University.
+Active as an instructor at both the high school and collegiate levels, David has taught masterclasses and clinics at Florida State University, Slippery Rock University, The University of Virginia, the Florida Flute Association Convention and for the South Eastern Michigan Flute Association.
 His articles on flute pedagogy have been published by the Pittsburgh Flute Club, the Washington D.C.
 Flute Society, and the Flute Association at Florida State.

 Flutist Nicole J. McPherson is currently the Adjunct Professor of Flute at Canisius College and the flute methods teacher at the State University of New York at Fredonia.